justinmeiners/pre-rendered-backgrounds/README.md

 ## Game Data

-To run the game you will need to acquire the data.
+To run the game, you will need to acquire the data.
 You can download this from the [releases](https://github.com/justinmeiners/pre-rendered-backgrounds) page.

 # License